Sabino Arana: Ideology

 He is considered by many Basques to be a gadfly that sparked the movement for the cultural revival of the Basques, and for the freedom of his people.
 In that respect, Arana defended the Constitutional foundations of the abolished Basque institutional and legal framework (the fueros).
-The PNV, the party in power in the Basque Autonomous Community from the end of Francoism (except during 2009–2012), developed along more nuanced and pragmatic lines in respect of religion and views on race, moving away from his most controversial ideas but not from his political persona.
+The EAJ-PNV, the party in power in the Basque Autonomous Community from the end of Francoism (except during 2009–2012), developed along more nuanced and pragmatic lines in respect of religion and views on race, moving away from his most controversial ideas but not from his political persona.

-Sabino Arana created a xenophobic ideology centered on the purity of the Basque race and its alleged moral supremacy over others (a derivation of the system of limpieza de sangre of Modern-Age Spain), anti-Liberal Catholic integrism, and deep opposition to the migration of Spaniards to the Basque Country.
+Sabino Arana created an ideology centered on the purity of the Basque race and its alleged moral supremacy over others (a derivation of the system of limpieza de sangre of Modern-Age Spain), anti-Liberal Catholic integrism, and deep opposition to the migration of Spaniards to the Basque Country.
 By contrast, unlike many contemporary conservative politicians in Spain, he was against slavery in Spanish colonies such as Cuba.

-He was disturbed by the migration into Biscay of many workers from western and central Spain during the industrial revolution, into a small territory whose native political institutions had recently been suppressed (1876), believing that their influence would result in the disappearance of the 'pure' Basque race.
+He was disturbed by the migration into Biscay of many workers from western and central Spain during the Industrial Revolution, into a small territory whose native political institutions had recently been suppressed (1876), believing that their influence would result in the disappearance of the 'pure' Basque race.
 He presented the Basque as opposed to the maketo (people from the rest of Spain):

 He was a prolific writer, with over 600 journalism articles, most of them with a propaganda purpose.
 He liked to shock and provoke, in order to get attention from a society that he deemed unaware of its fate.
 There are two key aspects of Sabino Arana's political persona: